-A worn grass bag could allow small stones and other similar debris to be thrown at you or in the direction of bystanders, resulting in serious personal injury or death to you or to bystanders.
+A worn grass bag could allow small stones and other similar debris to be thrown in the operator's or bystander's direction and result in serious personal injury or death to the operator or bystanders.

 Check the grass bag frequently.
 If it is damaged, install a new Toro replacement bag.